 Our Settlement Agreement Solicitors will advise you clearly on your options after being offered a Settlement Agreement.
 There are three main choices:

 1. Accept the agreement

 There are several advantages of accepting the agreement.
 They include closure, a clear structure for finding new work, no legal costs and of course, if you find a job quickly, then you may be much better off.
 This will normally bring your leaving date forward or sometimes you may be put on ‘garden leave’.

 Things to think about include:

 - If you do not have 2 years’ employment, you would need a discrimination or whistleblowing type claim in which case we would need clear information about the dates when events took place.
-You would need evidence to support these types of claims
+You would also need evidence to support these types of claims

 - How long will it take you to find another job?
 With low unemployment at present, this may only take a few weeks or months.
 The main part of compensation payments is future lost earnings and if you could a job in 2 months, for example, your losses would be capped at 2 months’ net pay

 Generally, it is better to negotiate from a goodwill point of view (rather than threatening legal proceedings) with a reasonable counterproposal.
 A sensible way to look at this is ‘pain to gain’- what will you have to put into a dispute and what will you get back?
-Then compare that with what is on offer.

 3. Reject the agreement